Updated on October 6, 2025: This story was originally published on November 9, 2018, and has been updated with new information.

-• You have a new job already lined up,
+You have a new job lined up in Florida,

-• You are planning to move without a job already in place.
+You are planning to move without a job secured.

-Relocating because of a job transfer is the least tricky out of these three scenarios for two major reasons - you don’t have to handle the stress of finding a new job, and you don’t have to worry about obtaining a mortgage while changing jobs, which can be a complicated process.
-However, you will most likely still have to balance remotely searching for a new home and possibly selling your current home at the same time.
-This is a subject we’ve covered extensively on our blog in the past, and how you handle the situation depends on the real estate market conditions where you currently live, as well as the conditions in the city you’re moving to - Learn more about how to buy and sell homes at the same time.
+Relocating because of a job transfer is the easiest of these scenarios for two major reasons: you don’t have the stress of finding a new job, and you don’t have to worry about obtaining a mortgage while changing jobs, which can be a complicated process.
+However, you most likely will need to balance remotely searching for a new home and possibly selling your current home at the same time.
+This is a subject we’ve covered in a previous article, and how you handle the situation depends on the real estate market conditions where you currently live, as well as the conditions in the city you’re moving to - Learn more about how to buy and sell homes at the same time.

 One of the big advantages of relocating due to a job transfer is the likelihood that your company offers a relocation package.
 These packages can include anything from covering a moving service to a buyout agreement, which can be helpful if you don’t sell your current home before your scheduled move.
-Be sure to talk with your employer to find out what relocation assistance is offered!
+Be sure to speak with your employer and find out what relocation assistance is offered!

 Working Remotely

-Generally, this is a pretty seamless relocation, but if you are buying your new house in Florida with a mortgage, your employer will likely need to provide a Remote Work Letter confirming your ability to work remotely and the terms of your employment, including your pay and guarantees that your remote work status is a long-term arrangement.
-Your mortgage lender will let you know the specific requirements to ensure you can qualify for a mortgage as a remote worker
+Generally, this is a pretty seamless relocation.
+If you are buying your new house in Florida with a mortgage, your employer will likely need to provide a Remote Work Letter confirming your ability to work remotely.
+This letter outlines the terms of your employment, including your pay, and guarantees that your remote work status is a long-term arrangement.
+Your mortgage lender will let you know the specific requirements to ensure you can qualify for a mortgage as a remote worker.

 Moving for a New Job